Taking a multivitamin is an easy way to get the exact nutrients that your thyroid needs to function optimally.

-Can supplements actually help your thyroid function?
+Can supplements actually help your thyroid to function better?

 We know that Vitamin D plays a critical role in regulating calcium in your body but it also plays an important role in regulating your immune system (2).

-Those people who have autoimmune thyroiditis (otherwise known as Hashimoto's thyroiditis) tend to have low Vitamin D levels which may contribute to their autoimmune disease.
+Those people who have autoimmune thyroiditis (otherwise known as Hashimoto’s thyroiditis) tend to have low vitamin D levels which may contribute to their autoimmune disease.

-It is estimated that up to 35-45% of people are not consuming enough Zinc in their diet (3) so, again, this isn't a far fetched example.
+It is estimated that up to 35-45% of people are not consuming enough Zinc in their diet (3) so, again, this isn’t a far-fetched example.

-We know from various studies that Zinc plays a critical role in thyroid conversion of T4 to T3 (4).
+We know from various studies that zinc plays a critical role in thyroid conversion of T4 to T3 (4).

 Low levels of Zinc have been shown to create a hypothyroid-like state which is completely resolved with supplementation.